pikvm/pikvm/README.md

 **HID Subsystem and ATX control**
 - Arduino Pro Micro with hardware USB for HID sub-system
-- GPIO cables
+- GPIO cables for connections (Dupont or identical, suitable for PLS pins and breadboards)
-- 2-Channel Relay Module
+- 2-Channel Relay Module for Power and Reset buttons emulation (can be replaced with solid state relays or optocouples)
-- Optocouplers
+- Optocouplers for receive ATX Leds statuses (almost any NPN transistor optocouplers: PC817, PC123, etc)
+- NPN transistor for HID reser (almost any NPN transistor: 2n2222 or similar)
+- Constant resistors, for transistor/optocoupler(to RaspberryPi) 220Ohm-1kOhm, from ATX to optocoupler need to be matchet for yours motherboard (supposedly 330-470 Ohm)
+- Capacitors for compensation power loss by relays and for Arduino stability (10V and more, 220uF and more)

 ## Setting up the hardware